 Choose the Best Sized Pot for Your Bonsai Tree

-When you’re just starting out with bonsai trees, it can be tricky to know which pots are the right size.
+As a beginner, it can be tricky to know which bonsai tree pots are the right size.
 The most important thing is to choose a pot that’s the same size as your bonsai tree yet deep enough for the root structure to grow properly.

 The pot should be large enough to accommodate the tree’s roots but not too big, or it will be difficult to move.
 If you choose a pot that is too small, the tree will not be able to grow and will become root-bound.